abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           **Keep your organisation and your customers safe.**

+          Now is the time to weave technology and cybersecurity through your strategy deeper than you may ever have done before.

           You don’t "do" security.
 You do a range of things to become more secure.
 The nature of the threats you need to protect against is changing all the time.